Murray Hamilton

-Murray Hamilton (March 24, 1923 – September 1, 1986) was an American stage, screen, and television character actor who appeared in such films as Anatomy of a Murder, The Hustler, The Graduate, Jaws and The Amityville Horror.
+Murray Hamilton (March 24, 1923 – September 1, 1986) was an American stage, screen and television character actor who appeared in such acclaimed films as The Spirit of St. Louis, Anatomy of a Murder, The Hustler, The Graduate, The Way We Were, Jaws and The Amityville Horror.

 Early life

-Born in Washington, North Carolina, Hamilton displayed an early interest in performing during his days at Washington High School just before America's entry into World War II.
+Hamilton was born in Washington, North Carolina.
+He displayed an early interest in performing during his days at Washington High School just before America's entry into World War II.
 Bad hearing kept him from enlisting, so he moved to New York City as a 19-year-old to find a career on stage.